julianmendez/tabula/README.md

 ```
 where each *FIELD_NAME* is one of the already declared field names in the type and each *VALUE* contains a String accoding to the field type.

+The *values* can be any Tabula String.
+The blanks ('\t' 0x08, ' ' 0x20) at the beginning and at the end are removed.
+To declare a multi-line value, each line must finish with backslash ('\' 0x5C), except the last one.
 For the sake of simplicity there is no difference between a multi-line value or the concatenation of all those lines.
 This means that:
 ```properties
 field_name = \
  a \